ropg/ezTime/README.md

 ### No daemons here

 It is important to understand what ezTime does NOT do.
 It does not somehow create a background process that keeps time, contacts servers, or whatever.
 The Arduino does the timekeeping for us with its `millis()` counter, which keeps the time in milliseconds since the Arduino started.
 All ezTime does when it synchronizes time is to store a time (in seconds since 1970) and the position of the millis counter when that was.
 By seeing how much the millis counter has advanced and adding that starting point since 1970, ezTime tells time.
-But that internal clock isn't perfect, it may - very slowly - drift away from the actual time.
+But that internal clock isn't perfect, it may &mdash; very slowly &mdash; drift away from the actual time.
 So periodically when you ask it something, it will discover that it's time to re-synchronize its own clock with the NTP server, and then it'll go out, do that and take, say, 50 ms longer to respond back to your code.
 But it all happens only when you ask for it.

 ### But I only just woke up !

 Your code might call `Serial.println(UTC.dateTime());` to print a complete textual representation of date and time in the default format to the serial port.
 The library would find out that time had not been synchronized yet, and it would send off an NTP request to one of the NTP servers that `pool.ntp.org` resolves to.
 If your Arduino has just woken up, it probably hasn't gotten its DHCP information, or is not connected to the WiFi network just yet.
 And so the time lookup would fail and the call to `.dateTime` would return a String with the date and time just after midnight on the 1st of January 1970: the zero-point for the unix-style time counter used by ezTime.
 It would later correct to the real time, but that's not pretty.

 Worse is when you set up a timezone for which you would like to retrieve the daylight savings rules from the server: it can't do that if the connection isn't up yet.
-So that's why there's a function called `ezTime.waitForSync` that simply requests the time until it is synchronized (or until a set number of seconds passes, see below).
+So that's why there's a function called `time.waitForSync` that simply requests the time until it is synchronized (or until a set number of seconds passes, see below).

 &nbsp;